Indiana Drug Crime Defense Attorneys

 - Zolazepam

-Schedule IV – Drugs with a lower potential for abuse than Schedule III substances and have an acceptable medical use that can lead to limited dependence.
+Schedule IV – Drugs with a lower potential for abuse than Schedule III substances and an acceptable medical use that can lead to limited dependence.

 - Barbital